Border Patrol Agents Show Trump Photo Of 60-Foot Tunnel Found Running Through Proposed Border Wall Site

 “You’ve seen them on the news in Arizona and New Mexico and stuff like that but I’ve never seen one in the Valley,” Brand said.
 “That’s the first one I’ve seen that’s in our back yard.”

-He is now working with border patrol agents along with U.S. Fish and Wildlife to solve the challenging problem of negotiating the steep terrain protecting the tunnel.
+He is now working with border patrol agents, along with U.S. Fish and Wildlife, to solve the challenging problem of negotiating the steep terrain protecting the tunnel.
 An approximately 30-foot drop makes it all but impossible to access the opening on the U.S. side.

 “It’s hard for me to put a piece of equipment on an edge of a 30-foot sand cliff and reach down and try to collapse something without putting my own piece of equipment and my own operator at risk,” Brand said.